 Even if you still get laid off, these positive behaviours will ensure a good reference and will put you at the top of the rehire list when the economy improves.

-For more tips on how to be a valuable employee, read the Add Value: It Pays to Help Your Employer Succeed article on the ALIS website.
+For more tips on how to be a valuable employee, read the Add Value: It Pays to Help Your Employer Succeed article.